 This Page Intentionally Left Blank

 The definitions in Section 95361, Title 17 of the California Code of Regulations (CCR) apply to this Certification Procedure.
-For purposes of these Procedures, the term "ARB" refers to the California Air Resources Board.
+For purposes of these Procedures, the term "CARB" refers to the California Air Resources Board.

-GENERAL INFORMATION AND APPLICABILITY
+1. GENERAL INFORMATION AND APPLICABILITY

-This document specifies the criteria and procedures used by ARB to evaluate and certify small containers of automotive refrigerant that are manufactured for sale, advertised for sale, sold, or offered for sale in California, or that are introduced, delivered or imported into California for introduction into commerce.
+This document specifies the criteria and procedures used by CARB to evaluate and certify small containers of automotive refrigerant that are manufactured for sale, advertised for sale, sold, or offered for sale in California, or that are introduced, delivered or imported into California for introduction into commerce.
 An Executive Order will only be issued for a small container of automotive refrigerant that demonstrates compliance with all applicable certification requirements.

-Compliance with the standards specified in these procedures does not exempt small containers of automotive refrigerant from compliance with other applicable federal or state statutes or regulations such as safety codes and other safety regulations, nor will the ARB test for or determine compliance with such other statutes or regulations.
+Compliance with the standards specified in these procedures does not exempt small containers of automotive refrigerant from compliance with other applicable federal or state statutes or regulations such as safety codes and other safety regulations, nor will the CARB test for or determine compliance with such other statutes or regulations.

-CERTIFICATION REQUIREMENTS
+2. CERTIFICATION REQUIREMENTS